influxdata/terraform-aws-influx/examples/tick-single-cluster/README.md

 1. An [Application Load Balancer](https://github.com/gruntwork-io/module-load-balancer)

-You will need to create [Amazon Machine Images (AMIs)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that have all of the ELK components installed.
+You will need to create [Amazon Machine Images (AMIs)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that have all of the TICK-stack components installed.
 You can do this using:
 - [TICK all-in-one AMI example](/examples/tick-ami)

 ## Quick start